-The controls will be ordered by the Clerk of the Course or the Jury and executed by a GPS technician in the presence of an official or a Judge of facts.
+The controls will be ordered by the Clerk of the Course or the Jury and executed by a GPS technician in the presence of an official or a rally Judge.

-The Jury can give a disqualification if the relapse of speeding is considered intentionally.
+The Jury can disqualify a contestant if repeated speeding is considered to have been intentional.

 The entry of a speed control zone recorded in the GPS will be indicated on the road book by a box marked “DZ” and by a safety waypoint (WPS).
 To validate the entry of Zone “DZ”, the competitor must pass at less than 90 meters (radius around the WPS “DZ”).

 90m before this GPS point the competitor will be informed by his GPS Safety device that he is approaching a Speed Control Zone (deceleration).